CSU Policies and Regulations

 Protected Status: Age, Genetic Information, Marital Status, Medical Condition, Nationality, Race or Ethnicity (including color or ancestry), Religion or Religious Creed, and Veteran or Military Status.

 Any Chico State student or applicant for admission to Chico State has the right to be free from discrimination, harassment, and retaliation (DHR).
-Executive Order 1097 outlines the process for inquiries and investigation and for filing of complaints.
-Students/applicants with concerns or complaints should contact Student Conduct, Rights, and Responsibilities, in SSC 480.
+Executive Order 1097 outlines the process for inquiries and investigations and for filing complaints.
+Students/applicants with concerns or complaints should contact Student Rights and Responsibilities, in SSC 180.

 California State University does not discriminate on the basis of age, genetic information, marital status, medical condition, nationality, race or ethnicity (including color, caste and ancestry), religion (or religious creed), and veteran or military status – as these terms are defined in the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.